grassrootseconomics/org-website/content/blog/shrimp-fishing.rst

 Communities in rural areas near Mombasa are doing just that.
 They join a network of local businesses and receive a free credit of 400 Tokens (soft-peg to National currency).
-Once various loops of trade (like above fishing->storage->cooking->school fees->fishing) are decoupled from scare or volatile Kenyan Shillings we are seeing a lot more is possible in developing local resilient economies.
-The ability for community members to support one another in times of need begins to grow - reaching back to a time before the introduction National Currencies when community members would take turns working on each others fields and fixing each others houses.

-	*Communities in rural areas near Mombasa are doing just that.
-They join a network of local businesses and receive a free credit of 400 Tokens (soft-peg to National currency).
-Once various loops of trade (like above fishing->storage->cooking->school fees->fishing) are decoupled from scare or volatile Kenyan Shillings we are seeing a lot more is possible in developing local resilient economies.
-The ability for community members to support one another in times of need begins to grow - reaching back to a time before the introduction National Currencies when community members would take turns working on each others fields and fixing each others houses.*

-Communities in rural areas near Mombasa are doing just that.
-They join a network of local businesses and receive a free credit of 400 Tokens (soft-peg to National currency).
-Once various loops of trade (like above fishing->storage->cooking->school fees->fishing) are decoupled from scare or volatile Kenyan Shillings we are seeing a lot more is possible in developing local resilient economies.
+Once various loops of trade (like above *fishing->storage->cooking->school fees->fishing*) are decoupled from scare or volatile Kenyan Shillings we are seeing a lot more is possible in developing local resilient economies.
 The ability for community members to support one another in times of need begins to grow - reaching back to a time before the introduction National Currencies when community members would take turns working on each others fields and fixing each others houses.